 Let’s explore some of the most popular problems most book lovers have to face and check some possible solutions for each one.

-1. Books are expensive
+1. Books Are Expensive

 While reading in itself is an activity that requires no investment, acquiring and collecting reading material can turn out to be quite expensive.
-Especially if you read a lot and you are one of the people who prefer to have books in better looking editions, reading can be quite a burden on your pocket.
+Especially if you read a lot and you are one of the people who prefer to have books in better-looking editions, reading can be quite a burden on your pocket.

 A possible solution could be to simply stop buying your books brand new.
-You can enjoy the same content at a much smaller price if you buy your books from second hand stores and you may even discover some hidden gems in those stores too.
+You can enjoy the same content at a much smaller price if you buy your books from second-hand stores and you may even discover some hidden gems in those stores too.

 Alternatively, if you have no interest in collecting books and only want to read them, you can opt to borrow books from your city’s library.
 The costs are usually insignificant and you can choose more titles than you could ever read in a lifetime.

 A more modern solution is to invest in an e-book reader.
-While the initial investment can set you back a couple hundred dollars, in the long run you will save a lot of money.
+While the initial investment can set you back a couple of hundred dollars, in the long run you will save a lot of money.
 E-books can hold hundreds if not thousands of books at once.
 While the feeling of holding a book is irreplaceable, the benefit of purchasing your novels in digital format is that they cost a fraction of their paper versions.

 Once you get in the habit of reading constantly, it’s pretty easy to become overenthusiastic with the purchases you make.
 The number of available titles in libraries is huge and the level of temptation for a book lover is through the roof.
 Buying every book you think is interesting can soon turn out to be an issue, both from a financial point of view and because you may find yourself surrounded by books you will never have enough time to read.